Other DPhil Programmes

 - Cardiovascular Science (British Heart Foundation)

-- Interdisciplinary Bioscience DTP (BBSRC)
+- Interdisciplinary Bioscience (BBSRC)

 Clinically qualified candidates wanting to do a DPhil in this Department should consider applying to the Wellcome Trust Doctoral Training Fellowships Scheme for Clinicians